Advancing Universal Deep Learning for Electronic-Structure Hamiltonian Prediction of Materials: Method

 As shown at the lower part of Fig. \ref{framework}, we use the displacement vector-based descriptors between atoms that lie within the cutoff distance, together with the zeroth-step Hamiltonian (calculated as detailed in Appendix \ref{eed}), as the input features for the neural network.
 Introducing the zeroth-step Hamiltonian as the input features for the neural network is one of the core innovations of our framework.
 The zeroth-step Hamiltonian \( \mathbf{H}^{(0)} \), derived from the initial charge density \( \rho^{(0)}(\mathbf{r}) \), obtained as the sum of neutral atomic charges, reflects the information of different elements in the system, including the strength of the electron-ion interactions (pseudopotential) and a preliminary estimate of the electron-electron interactions.
 These components directly influence the system's electronic structure.
-This method encodes the characteristics of different elements into a unified representation space, which enhances the model's ability to generalize across diverse material systems.
+By embedding \( \mathbf{H}^{(0)} \) as the inputs, our method encodes the characteristics of different elements into a unified representation space, bringing a powerful capability to generalize across diverse material systems.

 The zeroth-step Hamiltonian \(\mathbf{H}^{(0)}\) can be decomposed into on-site sub-matrices, which represent the Hamiltonian blocks corresponding to each atom and its own orbitals, and off-site sub-matrices, which capture the interactions between different atoms.
-These two types of sub-matrices can naturally serve as the initial descriptors for nodes and edges, respectively, in the graph neural network.
+These two types of sub-matrices can naturally serve as the initial descriptors for nodes and edges, respectively, in the graph neural network, as detailed in Appendix \ref{h0detail}.

-Moreover, as detailed in Appendix~\ref{eed}, computing the zeroth-step Hamiltonian requires no matrix diagonalization, so its cost scales with the number of non-zero matrix elements: it is approximately \(\mathcal{O}(N^2)\) for small systems with \(N\) atoms and asymptotically approaches \(\mathcal{O}(N)\) for sufficiently large systems as the neighbor count saturates for each atom.
-This matches the scaling behavior of message passing mechanism of graph neural networks, ensuring that incorporating the zeroth-step Hamiltonian as a new input descriptor does not worsen the \(\mathcal{O}\)-asymptotics.
+What's more, as detailed in Appendix~\ref{eed}, computing the zeroth-step Hamiltonian requires no matrix diagonalization, so its cost scales with the number of non-zero matrix elements: it is approximately \(\mathcal{O}(N^2)\) for small systems with \(N\) atoms and asymptotically approaches \(\mathcal{O}(N)\) for sufficiently large systems as the neighbor count saturates for each atom.
+This matches the scaling behavior of the message passing mechanism of graph neural networks, ensuring that incorporating the zeroth-step Hamiltonian as a new input descriptor does not worsen the \(\mathcal{O}\)-asymptotics.